+This article will discuss the key aspects of BLS for Children, including one and two rescuer BLS, the pediatric BLS algorithm, and child ventilation.
 Child BLS is a specialized set of skills and procedures aimed at stabilizing and resuscitating infants and children facing cardiac arrest, respiratory distress, or other life-threatening conditions.
-Administered by trained medical professionals, caregivers, or bystanders, Child BLS acts as a crucial bridge between the onset of an emergency and the arrival of advanced medical care.
+By promptly initiating effective BLS techniques, the chances of survival and a positive neurological outcome increase significantly.

-This BLS algorithm outlines what to do if you are the lone rescuer in an emergency and you see an unconscious pediatric patient.
+This BLS algorithm outlines what to do if you are the lone rescuer in an emergency and you see an unconscious pediatric patient:

 If you're the only responder at an incident involving a child who has suffered a cardiac arrest, be sure to assess the situation before responding.
 Ensure there isn't anything dangerous nearby and that you and the pediatric victim are safe.